 Ear cropping is an elective surgery for puppies of particular types or breeds, usually occurring right after birth.
 It is more than 300 years old; however back then they were cropped for protection from bears, cattle, wolves, and foxes.
 For the past hundred years or so, cropped ears are often requested more for cosmetic purposes than for the dog’s own sake.

 Historically, ear cropping was also performed on some working dogs to help decrease any health complications; mainly ear infections and hematomas.
-This article will give you a lot more information on the very controversial topic of ear cropping in some popular dog breeds (e.g. american pitbull terrier, doberman, cane corso, etc.)
+This article will give you a lot more information on the very controversial topic of ear cropping in some popular dog breeds (e.g. American Pit Bull Terrier, pitbull breeds, Doberman, Cane Corso, etc.)

 What Is Ear Cropping?

 Cropped ears is a process in which the ears of certain breeds are transformed to look alert and erect.
 The process can only be done by a licensed veterinarian and only if the owner is dedicated to the pet’s post-op with any aftercare that is needed.
 Dog ear cropping is usually done whenever the pup is 8 to 10 weeks old.

 This procedure is always performed with general anesthesia.
 Both ears have many nerve endings.
 Meaning if there were no anesthesia the dog would be in extreme pain.
 The cropping is done by removing about two-thirds of the pinna, also known as the floppy part of the ears.

 Ear cropping can also have a heavy cost.
 It ranges anywhere between $150 to more than $600.
 I wouldn’t recommend going for the cheapest of the cheapest vet you can find; many factors go into the price besides just the quality of the vet (rent, staff, equipment, etc.)

 A fair price would be around $300 but it also depends on your location.
 Some vets will also include additional costs such as post-surgery medications or even offer to keep the dog for a day or two after surgery.